alimony and spousal support

 • The age and health of each spouse

-• The standard of living the couple enjoyed during the marriage
+• The standard of living enjoyed during the marriage

 • The earning capacity of each spouse